We add recipes all the time, bookmark your favourites!

 Aga range cookers should have plastic washers between the door hinge and the hinge bracket on the front of the cooker.
 They serve two purposes.

-You can buy replacement washers here and then follow the instructions below to fit them.
+You can buy replacement washers here, it's one of the many spare parts we stock, and then follow the instructions below to fit them.
 You can do this on a hot Aga range cooker but it is safer (and less sweaty!) to do it on a cold or cool cooker.

-- Open the door to a 90 degree angle to cooker.
+Open the door to a 90 degree angle to cooker.
 Grip top and bottom and gently lift directly / straight upward until the pins below the door hinger are free of the cooker hinge.
 Don't yank too hard, do everything slowly, gently and deliberately.
-Don't rush it and drop the door on knock it in the cooker front.
+Don't rush it and drop the door or knock it on the cooker front.

-- Use sponge scourer and some fairy liquid to clean the pin, door hinge and cooker hinge - may as well while you are here!
+Use sponge scourer and some washing up liquid to clean the pin, door hinge and cooker hinge - may as well while you are here!

 You can use more than one washer if necessary / possible - this can be a good idea on very worn hinges and straighten wonky doors!
 Using more than one also increases the efficiency benefits by further separating the metal elements.